 Michele Mathison was born in 1977 in Johannesburg, South Africa and currently lives and works between Zimbabwe and South Africa.

 He graduated with a Bachelor of Arts in Fine Art Honors, Michaelis School of Fine Art, University of Cape Town, South Africa in 2000.

 Mathison’s practice involves transforming everyday objects into charged artistic declarations.
 Informed by his own migratory experience, living primarily in South Africa and Zimbabwe, his sculptures and installations form a visual language commenting on both the personal and political.

-Mathison’s work will be included in Frieze Sculpture 2018, curated by Clare Lilley, currently open in Regent’s Park, London.
-The artist is also presenting his second solo exhibition at Tyburn Gallery in October 2018.
+Mathison’s work is included in Frieze Sculpture 2018, curated by Clare Lilley, currently open in Regent’s Park, London.
+The artist is also presenting his second solo exhibition at Tyburn Gallery, opening in October 2018.